quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 #### Calculating inter-haplotype distance

-Using the existing catalog of *de novo* germline mutations in the BXDs, we developed a new approach to discover loci that affect the germline *de novo* mutation spectrum in biparental RILs (Figure @fig:distance-method).
+We developed a new approach to discover loci that affect the germline *de novo* mutation spectrum in biparental RILs (Figure @fig:distance-method).

 We assume that a collection of haplotypes has been genotyped at informative markers, and that *de novo* germline mutations have been identified on each haplotype.